 Persistent and important archaeological questions, such as the extent of meat eating and dairy consumption have not been answered adequately with current techniques, so new method developments are key, as well as a more thorough understanding of current techniques such as nitrogen isotope ratios.
+I am also working on integrating multi-isotope measurements to better constrain diets, and to understand dietary breadth in the past, particularly at critical times in human history, such as just prior to the adoption of agriculture.

 In addition, I am interested in chemical preparation techniques for radiocarbon dating of bones and tree rings.
 I have also worked on calcium isotope ratios for applications in low-temperature geochemistry, particularly in understanding calcium carbonate precipitates in the cave environment.